 Y — Yankee Time Zone

-See what Y means in military time, its UTC-12 offset, DST status, and how to compare or convert it with other time zones.
+See what Y means, its UTC-12 offset, whether it uses daylight saving time, and how to compare or convert it with other time zones.

-Y stands for Yankee Time Zone, the military time zone abbreviation for UTC-12.
-It is mainly used in military, aviation, maritime, and technical contexts rather than as a civilian regional time zone.
+Y stands for Yankee Time Zone and represents UTC-12.
+It is used as a military and nautical time zone designation rather than a civilian country-based zone.

-Yankee Time Zone stays at UTC-12 year-round and does not observe daylight saving time.
-This page helps you verify that no seasonal clock changes apply.
+Yankee Time Zone stays on UTC-12 all year with no daylight saving time.
+There are no seasonal clock changes to track or apply.

-Compare Y with other zones using the visual time grid and hour-by-hour tables.
-Export conversions with ICS download or send them to Google Calendar and Gmail for scheduling.
+Compare Y with other time zones using the visual hour grid and hour-by-hour tables.
+Export meeting times with ICS download, Google Calendar, or Gmail support.

 How to Convert Y to Other Time Zones